ilikeshinythings-spokenword/ilikeshinythings-spokenword.github.io/index.md

 Hollie McNish has been a major influence on my work.

-This is also a great book - Invisible Women: Exposing Data Bias in a World Designed for Men Hardcover by Caroline Criado Perez.
+This is also a great book - Invisible Women: Exposing Data Bias in a World Designed for Men by Caroline Criado Perez.

 My writing should be easy to read and hopefully funny! (or ferny if you read [Have a try](https://ilikeshinythings-spokenword.github.io/haveatry/))